allenai/allenact/projects/tutorials/minigrid_tutorial.md

 which will default to the URL http://localhost:6006/.

-After approximately 150000 steps, the script will terminate and several checkpoints will be saved in the output folder.
+After 150,000 steps, the script will terminate and several checkpoints will be saved in the output folder.
 The training curves should look similar to

 ![training curves](./minigrid_train.png)